nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    Expected: An error message stating the valid use of the `/add` command.

-[//]: # (List section here)
+### Listing all internship applications
 1. **List all internship applications**
     1. Prerequisites: Ensure that the list is not empty.
-Reduce the view size of list by executing an arbitrary '\find' command. e.g. `\find a`.
     2. Test case: `/list`<br>
        Expected: The list should display all internship applications.

 2. **List all internship applications with invalid command format**
    1. Prerequisites: Ensure that the list is not empty.
-Reduce the view size of list by executing an arbitrary '\find' command. e.g. `\find a`.
    2. Test case: `/list x`<br>
       Expected: An error message stating the valid use of the `/list` command.

 ### Deleting an internship application
 1. Deleting an internship application while all internship applications are being shown

    1. Prerequisites: List all internship applications using the `/list` command.
 Multiple internship applications in the list.

    1. Test case: `/delete 1`<br>
       Expected: First application is deleted from the list.
-Details of the deleted application shown in the status message.
-Timestamp in the status bar is updated.
+Details of the deleted application shown.

    1. Test case: `/delete 0`<br>
       Expected: No internship application is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+An error message indicating that the index is invalid.

-   1. Other incorrect delete commands to try: `/delete`, `/delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `/delete`, `/delete x`, `...`, `/delete a` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

-1. _{ more test cases …​ }_
+      Expected: An error message should be shown which explains how to use the delete command and what parameters are valid.

 ### Sorting the list of internship applications